Nimaoth/Nev/docs/configuration.md

 ## Plugins

-Absytree supports two plugin mechanisms:
+Two plugin mechanisms are supported:
 - Wasm
 - NimScript: The editor bundles part of the Nim compiler so it can run NimScript code.
   Allows easy hot reloading of the config file, but right now only one nimscript file is supported.
 Needs to be enabled with `-d:enableNimscript` (enabled by default).